-OTAN provides electronic collaboration and information and support for instructional technology and distance learning to literacy and adult education providers.
+OTAN provides support for instructional technology and distance learning to literacy and adult education providers as well as extensive online information and collaboration.

-- Providing face-to-face hands-on training and online workshops on technology topics to help teachers keep abreast of developments in technology and how these new possibilities can support the progress of adults improving their basic skills. - Providing training through OTAN's Technology Integration Mentor Academy (TIMAC) to instructional technology leaders from all parts of the state who then work with colleagues to support the productive use of technology and offer professional development regionally and statewide.
+- Providing training through OTAN's Technology Integration Mentor Academy (TIMAC) to 30 instructional technology leaders from all parts of the state who then work with colleagues to promote the effective use of technology in instruction and offer professional development regionally and statewide. . - Hosting a three-day Technology and Distance Learning Symposium for over 100 participant from around the state to provide a variety of professional development topics on integrating technology into instruction and on providing instruction at a distance. - Providing 82 face-to-face hands-on training and online workshops on technology topics to 854 instructors and administrators to help them keep abreast of new possibilities that technology offers for increasing the basic skills of adult learners. - Supporting the development of distance learning for adults through an online application and evaluation system, training on various aspects of running a distance education program, and purchasing statewide licenses for curriculum materials.

-- Hosting a three-day Technology and Distance Learning Symposium for 170 participants from around the state to provide information on instructional technology and distance learning for adult learners. - Supporting the development of distance learning for adults through an online application and evaluation system, training on various aspects of running a distance education program, and purchasing statewide licenses for curriculum materials. - Promoting electronic collaboration for adult educators throughout the state via e-mail lists, videoconferencing, online meetings, webinars and streaming video.
+• Promoting electronic collaboration for adult educators via e-mail lists, videoconferencing, online meetings, webinars and streaming video.